Book cover

 }

-Implement the code for notifyObservers, commented with an (A) above.
+Implement the code for notifyObservers, indicated with an (A) above.

-10. Consider you are a developer tasked with implementing Java’s I/O API.
-To avoid what we referred to as patternitis you decided to merge the FileInputStream and BufferedInputStream classes into a single class.
+10. Imagine you are a developer tasked with implementing Java’s I/O API.
+To avoid what we referred to as patternitis, you decide to merge the FileInputStream and BufferedInputStream classes into a single class.
 Thus, as we discussed in Section 6.13, the buffering mechanism will be activated by default in this new class.
-However, how would you implement the option to disable such buffers when needed?
+However, how would you implement the option to disable such buffering when needed?

-11. Suppose the Visitor example we used in Section 6.11.
-Specifically, suppose the following code, shown at the end of the section.
+11. Consider the Visitor example we used in Section 6.11.
+Specifically, examine the following code, shown at the end of the section.

 PrintVisitor visitor = new PrintVisitor();